freb97/gaussian-elimination-calculator/README.md

 # Gaussian Elimination Calculator

-A calculator for the gaussian
-elimination algorithm to solve systems of linear equations with multiple unknown variables, written in Java.
+A calculator for the gaussian elimination algorithm to solve systems of linear equations with multiple unknown variables, written in Java.

+This project is intended for education purposes.
 For understanding the maths behind it, the calculator has a built-in calculation path step trace, and an easy-to-use GUI.
-Note that the calulator will only change a given matrix to the reduced row echelon form, from which the solution vector can be read.
+Note that the calculator will only change a given matrix to the reduced row echelon form, from which the solution vector can be read.

 This calculator currently only works with uniquely solvable matrices.